apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 #### Examples

-To convert umlauts using ASCII folding, use:
+To convert umlauts using ASCII folding, use the following.
+(ASCII folding converts characters to Basic Latin where possible.
+This includes umlauts, characters with accents, and so on.)

 ```
     + analyzers
       + default